 - Medication information if the cat was ill while in the rescue's care

-- Paperwork from prior owner if the pet was surrendered to the rescue
+- Paperwork from the prior owner if the pet was surrendered to the rescue

 Always check on Google for any negative reviews before adopting a cat from a rescue group.

 Be Patient While Searching

 Siberian cats are not common in rescues, but they do appear.
 It will just take some time to find your perfect companion.
 Instead of buying a cat from a breeder, you can rescue a cat for a minimal price and give that cat a better life while helping to reduce the number of homeless animals.
 Rescuing a Siberian cat will be a meaningful experience that both you and your kitty will appreciate.